Migraines Unmasked: Root Causes and Natural Solutions for Lasting Relief

 The most important shift is moving away from chasing symptoms and toward understanding why migraines are occurring in the first place.
 For many people, this means identifying patterns involving gut health, nutrient status, hormones, nervous system regulation, metabolic stability, and environmental exposures.
 Rarely is there a single trigger; more often, migraines reflect the cumulative load placed on the nervous system over time.

 Progress does not require addressing everything at once.
 Meaningful improvement often begins by identifying the most influential drivers for an individual and supporting those systems consistently.
-As neurological resilience improves, the brain becomes less reactive, recovery between attacks shortens, and migraines lose their ability to dominate daily life.
+As neurological resilience improves, the brain becomes less reactive, recovery between attacks shortens, and migraines gradually lose their ability to dominate daily life.

 Frequently Asked Questions About Migraines

-What makes migraines different from regular headaches?
+What are migraines, and how are they different from regular headaches?

 What are the most common migraine triggers?